squaremo/rabbit.js/README.md

 round-robined among the outputs; if you open another connection to 5001 you'll find it also sends to one of the outputs.

+### rabbit.js and SockJS

+`sockets.listen()` can adapt itself to a SockJS server.
+There is a simple example given in `example/sockjs.js`. npm will install SockJS for you:

+    $ npm install sockjs

+Run `node example/sockjs.js` and point your browser at `http://localhost:8080` to see the example in action.

+You can of course mix SockJS with message server or pipes described above.

 ### rabbit.js and Socket.IO

 `MessageStream` is designed to look just like Socket.IO's `Client`